Tggl/pg-capture/README.md

 ```

 ### 2. The list of root ids is fetched
-The `handleEvent` method tries to determine if the event might impact the schema, if it does, it tries to find the id of the root table.
+The `handleEvent` method tries to determine if the event might impact the schema, if it does, it tries to find the id of the root table (ie. the books table).

 Here if we update a book it will simply use the id of said book, and if we update an author it will use the id of the author to find the books that are impacted by the update.